snss231/tp/docs/UserGuide.md

 ### Adding a contact: `addc`

-Adds a contact with basic details like name, phone number and email.
+Adds a contact with basic details like name, phone number, email and Github Username.
+Tags are optional but can be added as well for easier contact management.

-**Format**: `addc n/CONTACTNAME p/PHONENUMBER e/EMAIL u/GITHUB_USERNAME [t/TAGS]`
+**Format**: `addc n/CONTACTNAME p/PHONENUMBER e/EMAIL u/GITHUB_USERNAME [t/TAGS]…​`

 **Examples**: